-Heir of modernist buildings of Barcelona´s 19th Century Bourgeoisie, Passeig de Gràcia shows to the visitors an amazing architecture promenade.
-The great avenue is extended by more than 1km.
-It is one of the most important business areas in the city and the center of the L´Example, the biggest district of Barcelona.
+Heir of modernist buildings of Barcelona´s 19th Century Bourgeoisie, Passeig de Gràcia or Paseo de Gracia in Spanish shows to the people who visit Barcelona an amazing architecture promenade.
+The great avenue is extended by more than 1km, and It is one of the most important business areas in the city and the center of L´Example the biggest district of Barcelona.

 What to see in Passeig de Gràcia?

-First you need to visit Gràcia, which is an amazing district and a great expression of the vibrant life of the city of Barcelona.
-The Passeig is recognized by the history and the majestic appearance of its buildings.
+First, you need to visit Gràcia, which is an amazing district and a great expression of the vibrant life of the city of Barcelona.
+Passeig de Gràcia is recognized by the history and the majestic appearance of its buildings.
 The white mosaic seats bring a peculiar charm to the old expression of the city.
-A homage of Gaudi´s organic cobblestones cover the sidewalks and the Pere Falqués Style Lamps enlightens the beautiful nights.
+A homage to Antoni Gaudi´s organic cobblestones cover the sidewalks and the Pere Falqués Style Lamps enlightens the beautiful nights.

-Elegant and fascinating modernist constructions are the great attractive of this place.
-To both sides of the sidewalk you could enjoy Gaudi, Puig I Cadafalch and Domènech Montaner creations.
+Elegant and fascinating modernist constructions are Barcelona´s attractions by excellence for architecture lovers.
+On both sides of the sidewalk of Passeig de Gràcia, you could enjoy Gaudi, Puig I Cadafalch, and Domènech Montaner creations.

 While you walk through this amazing concrete and art jungle, you´ll ask yourself or google perhaps, what are your eyes watching.
 In order to satisfy this question before google, I´ll leave for you the main attractions you´ll see during your promenade: